 I predominately use spring water for my fermented food and drinks and I am lucky enough to live less than an hour from a spring.
 You can search for a spring water source near you on the Find A Spring website.
 I have a couple 5 gallon refillable jugs that I fill whenever I happen to be in the area of the spring.
 Admittedly, I have no idea what’s in there.
 But there is generally a line of people waiting to fill their bottles at the spring and the water tastes great. 🙂

 Distilled water is up for debate in my book.
 Distilled water is completely purified and is said to contain no minerals, contaminants, or additives (like chloramine).
-Distilled water works fine for vegetable ferments, but isn’t the best choice water kefir.
+I have tested and distilled water appears to work fine for vegetable ferments, but isn’t a good choice water kefir.
 If used for water kefir, you will need to add trace minerals to your brewing process.
 Most grocery stores have refillable water filling stations and this is usually distilled water.

 So, what does this all mean?